AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Does Colorado have high insurance rates?

-Colorado’s average annual insurance rate is 12 percent higher than the national average of $1,047, according to 2020 data from the National Association of Insurance Commissioners.
+According to our research, Colorado’s average full coverage insurance rate is 16 percent higher than the national average of $1,924.

 What is the average monthly cost of auto insurance in Colorado?